pablolucio97/Study_Content/general_development/learning_history.md

 ### 27/06/2024
 - If images are not being shown on Android at working with react native.
 Try to run the build again using --reset-cache flag.

+### 12/07/2024
+- At mirroring refs from a component to another in React.
+The provider component must has a property typed as a MutableObjectRef<> to be consumed.
+Ref state must be initialized only in the consumer component through useRef().